VoxTenebris/EasyAltRecipes/README.md

 **Beta Warning:** The recipe ratios may change based on feedback.
 Always read the changelogs!

-This is an open-source mod that aims to simplify the alternative recipes and boost their efficiency.
+This is an open-source mod that aims to simplify the alternate recipes and boost their efficiency.
 It can be described as a cheat mod by some, but perhaps it's a time-saver for others.

-The mod adds 32 recipes, and to use it, a new research tree will be available in MAM, in which you must unlock its nodes.
+The mod adds 40 recipes, and to use it, a new research tree will be available in MAM, in which you must unlock its nodes.
 There's no requirement to have the original recipes.

 If you find a bug or have an idea for new recipes, please contact me through [Satisfactory Modding](https://discord.gg/satisfactorymodding) Discord server (**VoxTenebris#9999**) or raise an issue on [GitHub](https://github.com/VoxTenebris/EasyAltRecipes/issues "GitHub Issue Page").